KLTY: On-air staff

+On June 10, 2024, KLTY parted ways with Starlene Stringer and John Hudson, the former morning hosts.
+Bonnie Curry moved from afternoons to morning, while Dave Moore took over the afternoon slot.

 Awards and recognition

 For years KLTY has been one of the leading radio stations in America.
 The National Association of Broadcasters has awarded KLTY a Marconi Award for being a "Top Major Market Station Of the Year" in 2005, 2007, 2009, and 2012.
 In 2014 and 2016 KLTY was awarded the Marconi Award for "Religious Station of the Year".

 In 2004 KLTY earned the GMA Awards for Major Market Station of the Year and the Music Station of the Year award from National Religious Broadcasters.

 KLTY has the highest number of listeners for a radio station in the Adult CCM format.
 According to figures produced from the Arbitron survey released in 2013, KLTY now boasts more than a million listeners.

 KLTY HD channels

-As of April 2018, KLTY now broadcasts on HD Radio.
+As of February 1, 2025, The Primary HD Channel broadcasts KLOVE.